hakobvardanyan/onboarding-with-motion-layout/README.md

 # OnBoarding using MotionLayout

-This is a simple example, which demonstrate, how to build OnBoarding screen using MotionLayout.
+This is a simple example, which demonstrates, how to use MotionLayout for building OnBoarding screen.

-Two GIFs below shows cool animations respectively in light and dark modes.
+Two GIFs below shows cool animations in light and dark modes, respectively.

 ![](images/onboarding.gif)
 ![](images/onboarding-night.gif)